telescopeѲptics.net ▪▪▪▪ CONTENTS

 Turning to extended objects, there is again the main distinction between faint and bright, on one hand, and contrasty and low-contrast objects on the other, with all intermediate scenarios possible.
 In general, most faint extended objects (nebulae, galaxies) are also of low contrast, while bright extended objects are either of high, or low contrast.

-The Sun and the Moon are well known bright contrasty extended objects.
-The Sun is in the category of its own, with every square arc second on its surface being nearly as bright as -11 magnitude star; even through D5 filter (w/glass optical density cutting transmission down by a factor of 1/105), each square arc second of its surface is still brighter than a 2nd magnitude star.
-The Moon, without filter, comes to little fainter than 3rd magnitude star per each square arc second of its surface.
+The Sun and the Moon are two well known bright contrasty extended objects.
+The Sun is in the category of its own, with every square arc second on its surface being nearly as bright as -11 magnitude star; even through D5 filter (w/glass optical density cutting light transmission down by a factor of 1/105), each square arc second of its surface is still brighter than a 2nd magnitude star.
+The Moon, without filter, comes to little fainter than a 3rd magnitude star per each square arc second of its surface.
 Thus, both of these objects are, diffraction-wise, at the level of bright stellar objects, with one important exception: most of the details on their surfaces are of lower, or much lower contrast than those of bright stars against sky background (with the average sky background being ~24 magnitudes dark, the difference in intensity vs. bright stars is over 20 magnitudes, or over 100 million times).
 Hence, it is to expect that the minimum angular size required by the eye to start recognizing a detail as extended (vs. point-like) is somewhat larger here.
 Assuming arbitrarily that it is roughly two times as large as for bright stars, leads to a minimum magnification that will start showing the effect of aberrations/diffraction at roughly double that for bright stars.

 Low-contrast extended objects are the category most resistant to the negative effect of aberrations.
 They are just to faint to allow the eye to detect contrast changes nearly as efficient as with bright details.
 While nominally contrast does change just as much as in bright details, it is not likely to be seen.
 For instance, even relatively bright object as Orion nebula (M42), with integrated magnitude of 3.7, has an average brightness per square arc second of nearly 10th magnitude - not a subject to much of a change in appearance due to the effect of aberrations in most amateur telescopes, regardless of magnification.
 What has more of an effect is the background brightness in a telescope; hence dark skies, good baffling and low surface scatter are more of a factor for this kind of observing than the effect of aberrations - up to a certain level.

-This can be illustrated with eye CSF (contrast sensitivity function) graph (FIG. 56).
+This can be illustrated with eye CSF (contrast sensitivity function) graph (FIG. 93).
 It implies that the eye is,

 Follows more details on how various wavefront aberrations affect diffraction pattern.